xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/calendarpermission.md

 ---
-title: "calendarPermission resource type"
+title: calendarPermission resource type
-description: "The permissions of a user with whom the calendar is shared."
+description: The permissions of a user with whom the calendar is shared.
-author: "Harini84"
+author: Harini84
 ms.localizationpriority: medium
-ms.prod: "outlook"
+ms.prod: outlook
-doc_type: "resourcePageType"
+doc_type: resourcePageType
 ---

 # calendarPermission resource type